a-oka-z/rtti.js/README.md

 console.error( type( v2 ) ); // false;
 ```

-In this document, sometimes a reference to `rtti` object is called `namespace`.
+In this document, sometimes a reference to `schema` object is called `namespace`.
 In JavaScript, in order to build complex validators, it is necessary to specify
 a desired namespace reference everytime you refer the validator factories.
 In
 RTTI Statement Script, it is possible to omit the namespace specifier.